Skip to main contentSkip to main content

 A Landmark Achievement: The History of FDA Approval for Myopia Control

-Ortho-k's journey to becoming a trusted option for myopia control is marked by key FDA milestones.
+Ortho-k's journey to becoming a trusted option for myopia management is marked by key FDA milestones.
 Previously, it was an "off-label" treatment, lacking the safety assurances of formal FDA approval.

-In 2002, the FDA approved Paragon CRT®, the first lens specifically for overnight orthokeratology.
+In 2002, the FDA cleared Paragon CRT®, the first lens specifically for overnight orthokeratology.
 This validated the treatment as a safe and effective method for vision correction.

 Euclid's Emerald™ lens followed in 2004, and other designs have since been approved, further establishing the safety of overnight orthokeratology.